NEW DATES: 11-13 NOVEMBER 2020

 Papers might focus on one national, regional or even local framework.
 Considering the history of health-related (audio-) visuals as a history of transfers or entanglements comparative perspectives are more than welcome.
 The organizers welcome contributions with a strong historical impetus from all social and cultural sciences.

-Attendance is open to anyone interested in the topic, although seats are limited, please register.
+Attendance is open to anyone interested in the topic, please register.

 For further information or to register, contact Tricia Close-Koenig.